Investment Management vs Asset Management In India: What is the difference?

 Asset management service mainly works at maximizing the returns made by the investor from different projects in real estate.

-On the other hand, objectives of investment management aim at balancing all the possible uses of investor’s money either by preserving or maximizing wealth over time.
-Scope of investment management is broad.
+On the other hand, objectives of investment management aim at balancing all the possible uses of an investor’s money either by preserving or maximizing wealth over time.
+The scope of investment management is broad.

 Asset management includes asset allocation, analyzing the past and current data, finding new investment opportunities, risk-return analysis, strategy for portfolio diversification, and identification of suitable assets.